-Grilled herbed chicken & potato foil packs are a fun and simple summer dinner that the whole family will love.
-They can even be cooked on a camping stove or over a fire!
+Grilled Herbed Chicken & Potato Foil Packs are a fun and simple summer dinner that the whole family will love.
+Chock full of delicious Italian spices, these packets can even be cooked on a camping stove or over a fire!

 Heck, if you’re really anti-outdoorsy, I’ll even support you in baking these babies in the oven right in the safety and cleanliness of your bug-free kitchen.

 WHAT INGREDIENTS ARE IN HERBED CHICKEN & POTATO FOIL PACKS?

 - Boneless skinless chicken thighs OR boneless skinless chicken breasts

 - Dried oregano

 - Potatoes (red or gold potatoes work best)

 HOW DO YOU MAKE HERBED CHICKEN & POTATO FOIL PACKS?

 The first thing you want to do is pack up your gear and go camping.
 I kid, I kid…sorta.
 No, but seriously, if you’re camping or just making these packs at home, the result will be the same I promise!
 Just as delicious, less bugs.

 Mix up all the seasonings then set those aside.
 Next, add the chicken, potatoes, and mushrooms to a bowl and toss to coat with the oil.